Breaking the Ice: Conversation Starters for Parties

 • Don't be afraid to walk away from a conversation if you're not feeling it.
 There are plenty of other people to talk to.

-Attending a party can be an adventure.
+Attending a party is an adventure.
 Give yourself points when you think of a conversation starter as you approach someone, for the number of people you speak to, or even for how long you stay at the party.
 Making a game of it can help you relax.

 And speaking of relaxing, you should!
 Know that there are others attending who feel the same tongue-tied nervousness you do.
 When you relax and enjoy your surroundings, you can be helping them do the same without realizing it.
 Good deed done, just by attending a party.